 9. COVID-19 Postscript

-Thomas A. Kochan is the Co‐Director of the MIT Sloan Institute for Work and Employment Research and George Maverick Bunker Professor of Management at the MIT Sloan School of Management.
+Thomas A. Kochan is the co‐director of the MIT Sloan Institute for Work and Employment Research and is the George Maverick Bunker Professor of Management at the MIT Sloan School of Management.

-Lee Dyer is Emeritus Professor of Human Resource Studies and Research Fellow, Center for Advanced Human Resource Studies at the ILR School, Cornell University.
+Lee Dyer is Emeritus Professor of Human Resource Studies and a research fellow with the Center for Advanced Human Resource Studies at the ILR School, Cornell University.